The elbow statistic: Multiscale clustering statistical significance: Baseline reference for unstructured data

-Hence, under the null model, the expected baseline elbow decreases smoothly as $k^{-1}$, with a prefactor depending only on the dimension $D$.
+Hence, under the null model corresponding to unstructured data, the expected baseline elbow decreases smoothly as $k^{-1}$, with a prefactor depending only on the dimension $D$.
 Systematic deviations of the observed $\delta_k$ from this smooth reference behavior indicate the presence of genuine cluster structure.